 Our ability to meet the needs and aspirations of our young people, depends on us working in partnership with pupils, parents, and the wider community.
 The school serves a diverse community - it is important that everyone feels valued and connected.
-We are currently in the process of revisiting our vision, aims and values to ensure that they take account of our unique context and what we want our school to be.
+We have recently revisited our vision, aims and values to ensure that they take account of our unique context and what we want our school to be.